pavlobu/deskreen/drivers/README.md

 ### OS Patches: To Be Discussed to Make a Right Decision

 After OS updates your driver code **may** break.
-This happens even in commertial second screen software, so we need to think on how to add patches for OS updates in that case.
+This happens even in commercial second screen software, so we need to think on how to add patches for OS updates in that case.

 #### Ideas on how patching done in other projects can be found here: